flare-foundation/FTSO-Scaling/scripts/rewards/README.md

 yarn ts-node scripts/analytics/run/extract-reward-data.ts <network> <rewardEpochId>
 ```

-The results are multiple files in folder `rewards-data/<network>/<rewardEpochId>`.
-This produces the files described below.
+The results are multiple files in folder `rewards-data/<network>/<rewardEpochId>` as described below.
 These files are then published on [https://github.com/flare-foundation/fsp-rewards](https://github.com/flare-foundation/fsp-rewards).
 Public reward data includes the following files:
-- `reward-epoch-info.json` - extracted data about reward epoch (offers, signing policy, feeds, boundaries, etc.).
+- `reward-epoch-info.json` - Extracted data about reward epoch (offers, signing policy, feeds, boundaries, etc.).
-- `reward-distribution-data.json` - all aggregated reward claims in the order as they are put into the Merkle tree, together with Merkle proofs and all pieces of data that are necessary to reconstruct the Merkle tree (one can use [MerkleTree.ts](../../libs/ftso-core/src/utils/MerkleTree.ts) lib).
+- `reward-distribution-data.json` - All aggregated reward claims in the order as they are put into the Merkle tree, together with Merkle proofs and all pieces of data that are necessary to reconstruct the Merkle tree (one can use [MerkleTree.ts](../../libs/ftso-core/src/utils/MerkleTree.ts) lib).
 - `reward-distribution-data-tuples.json` - Same as `reward-distribution-data.json`, only that reward claims with proofs are encoded as tuples instead of JSON-like structs.
-This is useful for claiming using the blockchain explorer interface.
+This format is useful for claiming through some older versions of user interfaces of blockchain explorers.
-- `minimal-conditions.json` - file describes result of a minimal conditions check and results who gets rewards and passes.
+- `minimal-conditions.json` - The result of the minimal conditions check and results who gets rewards and passes.
-- `passes-data.json` - file describing how many passes have been earned after the reward epoch calculation.
+- `passes.json` - The file describes how many passes have been cumulatively earned up to the end of reward epoch reward calculation.

 ### Detailed reward calculation data